rahulsmgv51/SystemDesign/SOLID_Principle/DependencyInversionPrinciple/Readme.md

 SRP	One class = one reason to change
 OCP	Open for extension, closed for modification
 LSP	Subclasses should substitute their base types
-ISP	Don't force classes to depend on unused methods DIP	High-level and low-level modules depend on abstractions
+ISP	Do not force classes to depend on unused methods DIP	High-level and low-level modules depend on abstractions

 🏁 Summary